+Find the homes of your neighborhood

+OBITUARIES

-OBITUARIES Andrew A Morton
+Andrew A Morton

-Andrew had a great fondness Α Morton of 24 plaza for his grandfather.
-Brooklyn Andrew was also street predeased by his Connecticut died step mother Minnie Morton "Morello" of hartford conneticut. on December 20, 2019 at Day Kimball Hospital.Andrew was born on October 5, 1937 in Merrill Maine.He was the son of the late Alden D Morton and Madeline Beck "Scott ".
+Morton of 24 plaza Brooklyn street Connecticut died on December 20, 2019 at Day Kimball Hospital.Andrew was born on October 5, 1937 in Merrill Maine.He was the son of the late Alden D Morton and Madeline Beck "Scott ".
 As a young man Andrew resided in both the state of Maine and the state of Connecticut were he worked for the family business.
 Andrew also served in the U.S Marine Cor for a short period of time.
 Andrew was predeased by his loving wife of 49 years of marriage Winnie A Morton "Penney "who died on April 25, 2014.
-And rew and Winnie was married on December 18, 1964 in Knox Maine in 1969 he and his wife moved to Connecticut to make their home were Andrew worked for many years in the textile industry as a working Forman.
+Andrew and Winnie was married on December 18, 1964 in Knox Maine in 1969 he and his wife moved to Connecticut to make their home were Andrew worked for many years in the textile industry as a working Forman.
 Andrew liked to go fishing in his spare time even though he never had a taste for the fish he caught he enjoyed giving it away to family and friends to enjoy.
 Andrew and his wife took great pride in their gardens that produced beautiful flowers and vegetables.
 Time spent with family also ment alot to Andrew although he missed Winnie dearly he looked forward to getting together with family and friends and cooking his famous turkey dinners the turkey was always moist and tender.
 Andrew for many years would light up his yard with hundreds of christmas lights for all his grandchildren and great-grandchildren to enjoy.
-Andrew was also predeased by his grandson Mark Anthony Lajoie " Jay " of Brooklyn Connecticut who died on September 13, 2004 who also
+Andrew was also predeased by his grandson Mark Anthony Lajoie " Jay " of Brooklyn Connecticut who died on September 13, 2004 who also had a great fondness for his grandfather.
+Andrew was also predeased by his step mother Minnie Morton "Morello " of hartford conneticut.
+Andrew was also a loving father and leaves behind his

-Andrew was also a loving father and leaves behind his son Anthony A Morton and his wife Jennifer Morton "LeClair " of Freedom Maine, and his daughter Teresa D Ross " Morton " and her husband Robert Ross of Brooklyn Connecticut.
-Andrew was also a loving grandfather of eight grandchildren and four great-grandchildren who will miss his hugs and kisses and a endless supply of Kit-Kat candy bars.
-Andrew also leaves behind his brother Frank Morton and his wife Judy Morton " Boynton " of Manchester Connecticut this past year Andrew would look forward to calling Frank every night to reminisce about the good old days.
-Andrew also leaves behind his brother Sebastian J Morton and his wife Carol Morton "Perkins " of Old Saybrook Connecticut, and Joseph Morton " pandozzi " and his wife Efie of Maryland.
-Andrew always spoke of his brothers even though alot of time passed between visits Andrew always had a kind word to stay about them.
-Andrew also leaves behind many nieces and nephews.
+Andrew also leaves behind his brother Frank Morton and his wife Judy Morton "Boynton " of Manchester Connecticut this past year Andrew would look forward to calling Frank every night to reminisce about the good old days.
+Andrew also leaves behind his brother Sebastian J Morton and his wife Carol Morton "Perkins" of Old Saybrook Connecticut, and Joseph Morton " pandozzi " and his wife Efie of Maryland.
+Andrew always spoke of his brothers even though alot of time passed between visits Andrew always had a kind word to stay about Andrew also leaves behind many nieces and nephews.
 The family would like to thank all of family and friends for their prayers and thoughts services will be held at a later date.
 2 Thessalonians 2:16-17 May our Lord Jesus Christ himself and God our father, who loved us and by his grace gave us eternal encouragement and good hope, encourage your hearts and strengthen you in every good deed and word.